Designations Congruent with Things: Chapter 6

 “That computer is for use by medical personnel,” Hermann says.

 “Do you see any medical personnel?”
 Newton asks.
 “Because I don’t, other than our traumatized junior partner holding down the fort back there.
-Everyone’s either deployed cityside or scooping up Raleigh and Mako.
-This is fortunate for us.
-I’d get out of here before anyone realizes they might have the authority or cause to keep you, file an abbreviated report that you flag to Pentecost, and then try to bury yourself in the post-apocalypse shenanigans that will be starting shortly.
+Everyone’s either deployed cityside or scooping up Mako and Raleigh.
+This is great for us.
+I’d get out of here before anyone realizes they might have the authority or cause to keep you, file an abbreviated report that you flag to Pentecost, then bury yourself in the post-apocalypse shenanigans that will be starting shortly.
 That’s the essence of my plan.”

 “Pentecost is dead,” Hermann says.